laser/cis-194-winter-2016/README.md

 ✔ ~/dev/cis-194-winter-2016 [laser|✔]
 ```

+### Initialize Stack

+We use Stack to build our project.
+After cloning the repository, run `stack setup`.

 ### Running the Tests

 Assignments are tested with Hspec and QuickCheck.
 The full test suite can be run by running the `stack test` command.